wp-plugins/super-simple-spam-stopper/readme.txt

 == Installation ==

-After downloading the plugin’s zip file:
+After downloading the plugin's zip file:

-1. In WordPress’s *Plugins* menu, choose *Add New* then *Upload Plugin*
+1. In WordPress's *Plugins* menu, choose *Add New* then *Upload Plugin*.
-1. Follow the prompts to:
-    * upload the plugin’s zip file
-    * and then to active the plugin
+1. Follow the prompts to upload the plugin's zip file and then to active the plugin.
-1. Configure the plugin through the *Settings* -> *Super Simple SPAM Stopper* menu in WordPress
+1. Configure the plugin through the *Settings* -> *Super Simple SPAM Stopper* menu in WordPress.

-If you’d rather upload the plugin manually:
+If you'd rather upload the plugin manually:

-1. Extract and upload the contents of the plugin’s zip file to the `/wp-content/plugins/` directory.
+1. Extract and upload the contents of the plugin's zip file to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the *Plugins* menu in WordPress.
 1. Configure the plugin through the *Settings* -> *Super Simple SPAM Stopper* menu in WordPress.